PrestaShopCorp/ps_accounts/README.md

 - [PrestaShop Accounts Vue Components](http://github.com/PrestaShopCorp/prestashop_accounts_vue_components)
     - It's the front-end component you need to integrate into your module's configuration page.
-    - :warning: Introduire le composant VueJS et rediriger vers la doc de ce dernier
+    - :warning: TODO:Introduce the VueJS component and redirect to its doc

 ## Installation